Individual Therapy

 In couples counseling, I direct each person to speak to their partner about their individual needs, desires, and insecurities.
 Only you can know yourself in a way that you can communicate these parts of yourself to others.
 The goal of being present in couples counseling is to shine a light on all the different parts of you and hold yourself accountable for all the ways you show up within the relationship, and to ultimately help your partner understand all of these parts of yourself so that they can also hold you accountable.

-We will deepen our understanding of each person’s attachment style and shift the ways in which you communicate with each other in order to move towards a healthier, more nourishing bond.
-You will each learn to de-escalate conflict as it arises, disrupt the path of negative communication patterns, identify & accept the ways you show up in the world, express these ways to your partner, and develop new ways to come together and problem solve.
-This is all in an effort to move forward in the relationship with a stronger sense of connection and healthier models of communication based on each of your individual needs.
+We will deepen our understanding of each person’s attachment style and change the ways you communicate with each other in order to move towards a healthier bond.
+You will each learn to de-escalate conflict as it arises, disrupt negative communication patterns, identify & accept yourselves and each other, and develop new ways to come together and problem solve.
+This is all in an effort to move forward in the relationship with a stronger sense of connection and healthier models of communication based on individual needs.

 No matter the situation, communicating to listen, rather than to be heard, is an essential part of the healing process.
 I provide the space, while each of you brings the compassion, support, and empathy needed to walk through this together.